His Work In Progress (HWIP)

 Peru Medical Mission Volunteers

-His Work in Progress has been approved by the Archbishop of Philadelphia the most reverend Charles J. Chaput, O.F.M.!
+His Work in Progress has been approved by the Archbishop of Philadelphia the most reverend Charles J. Chaput, O.F.M. in the year 2012!
 This approval is a continuation of the recognition of the humanitarian work of His Work in Progress.
-H.W.I.P. previously received recognition by the former Archbishop of Philadelphia, Cardinal Justin Rigali and we are honored to once again receive this approval and recognition.
+(H.W.I.P.0 previously received recognition by the former Archbishop of Philadelphia, Cardinal Justin Rigali and we are honored to once again receive this approval and recognition.

 Peru Medical Mission 2013